johnbywater/quantdsl/README.md

 ### Variables

-Variables, such as those defined by function parameters - see below, can be used in expressions.
+Variables, such as those defined as function parameters, can be used in expressions.
 In general, variables must be defined before the expression is compiled.

 ```python
 >>> eval("a", compileKwds={'a': 2})